 Climbing Kilimanjaro is an unforgettable experience and an opportunity to climb the world’s tallest free-standing mountain.
 Once you have chosen which route to climb, you will want to know more information about Kilimanjaro and what to expect from the trek.

 The important factors to consider such as; what is the best month for climbing Kilimanjaro, what are the temperatures on the mountain, what are the trail conditions like, how far will I walk and how do I cope with altitude sickness?
-The answers to these questions and many more can be found here the following pages of my website and in this section I will cover the following topics, to jump ahead click on any section category.
+The answers to these questions and many more can be found here the following pages of my website and in this section I will cover the following topics:

 There are two wet seasons a year on Kilimanjaro that you will want to avoid.
 The trail conditions in the rain-forest can deteriorate quickly with heavy rainfall making the paths difficult to negotiate; you may have to start your trek further down the mountain if the tracks for the vehicles become impossible to drive on.